KCAQ: Early years

 The station at 95.9 FM began broadcasting on August 15, 1972 as KEWE with an automated soft rock format.
 Five years later, the station changed its call sign to KGAB and flipped to an album-oriented rock format known as "B96".
 In 1982, KGAB adopted the call letters KZTR and an adult contemporary format known as "K-Star".
 The station flipped to classic rock in 1987 with the branding "96ZTR".

 In September 1988, Gold Coast Communications Corp. sold KZTR and AM sister station KCZN to Golden Bear Broadcasting Inc. for $1,967,500.
 This amount is comparable to the sum of the two stations' previous individual purchase prices in 1985 and 1986, respectively.
 Three years later, on July 10, 1991, the station changed its call letters to KELF to reflect its new regional Mexican music format branded "El Elefante".

 KOCP (1995–2016)

 On October 21, 1994, Gold Coast Broadcasting (not to be confused with the aforementioned Gold Coast Communications) purchased KELF and KKZZ from Golden Bear Broadcasting for $1.2 million.
 The following February, the station adopted the KOCP call letters and launched a classic rock format known as "95.9 The Octopus".
+Notable talent included Jeff Duran, who hosted the Duran Show in 2010.

 On August 25, 2010, KOCP flipped to classic hits, identifying as "Rewind 95.9".
 The first song on Rewind was "Wanna Be Startin' Somethin'" by Michael Jackson.
 On August 29, 2014, KOCP adopted a rhythmic oldies format with the branding "Old School 95.9".